How Big or Small Does a Home Need To Be?

 - Now almost everybody has laptops do you need a study or home office?

-- Do you need a family room, living room and lifestyle room?
-As well as the cost of building these rooms you have got the cost of buying the furniture to fill them.
+- Do you need all three of; family room, living room and lifestyle room?
+(As well as the cost of building these rooms you have got the cost of buying the furniture to fill them)

 How big does your home need to be?